-The internal audit function (Business Review and Audit) is overseen by the Audit and Risk Committee.
-The Director, Risk and Internal Audit attends all meetings of the Audit and Risk Committee and reports on a regular basis as to the adequacy and effectiveness of the internal audit function.
-The Committee meets with the Director, Risk and Internal Audit at least twice a year, without management being present.
+The internal audit function (Business Review and Audit) is overseen by the Group's Audit and Finance Committee.
+The Group's internal audit team provides a third line of support through independent assurance over the effectiveness of governance, risk management, and internal control processes that mitigate key risks and support the delivery of key objectives.
+The Director, Risk and Internal Audit attends meetings of the Audit and Finance Committee and reports on the adequacy and effectiveness of the internal audit function.